In this article:

 With so many factors at play, talk with your Ameriprise financial advisor before making any mortgage-related decisions.

-Your advisor can work with your tax professional to help you evaluable how retaining or paying off your mortgage will affect your tax situation — a component that is often more impactful than homeowners may realize.
+We can work with your tax professional to help you evaluate how retaining or paying off your mortgage will affect your tax situation — a component that is often more impactful than homeowners may realize.

 We can also help you explore other scenarios based on income, savings, lifestyle, expenses and risk tolerance.